Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Pulse Performance

 where $f$ denotes the one-dimensional Gaussian distribution.
 The relative velocity component $v$ of the atomic cloud along the wavevector direction also follows a 1D Gaussian distribution:

 Here $\mu_0$ represents the central value of the velocity distribution.
-This distribution couples with the effective wavevector $k_{\text{eff}}$ to produce the two-photon detuning $k_{\text{eff}}f(v_z, \mu_0, \sigma_z)$, where the resultant detuning is directly correlated with the atomic temperature.
+This velocity distribution is the source of the primary decoherence mechanism studied in this work, as each velocity component $v_z$ for an individual atom creates a Doppler-induced detuning $\delta_v = k_{\text{eff}} v_z$, leading to a distribution of detunings across the atomic cloud.
+This distribution couples with the effective wavevector $k_{\text{eff}}$ to produce the two-photon detuning $k_{\text{eff}}f(v_z, \mu_0, \zeta_z)$, where the resultant detuning is directly correlated with the atomic temperature.
+In our simulations, the 'temperature' parameter refers to the temperature of the entire, unselected atomic cloud.
+Therefore, it characterizes the width of the full thermal velocity distribution in the longitudinal direction, rather than a selected subset of atoms.